Businesses Should Prepare for KRA's 2026 Automated Return Validation Rollout

 The system will cross-check against: - Bank statements - Employer records - Business registration data - Previous tax returns - Other relevant databases

 Ensure all your documentation is accurate and up to date to avoid validation issues.
+Because early reporting on the rollout relied on secondary coverage, readers should still verify the latest KRA notice before treating any implementation detail as final.

 Sources & References